miklevin/MikeLev.in/_posts/2023-05-10-i-m-building-better-blogging-to-replace-a-bygone-era.md

 there's no guarantee that the next page is going to be the next page in the sequence of pages you want to read.

-## I Fixed The Non-Linear Aspect of The Web
+## Yes, I Fixed The Non-Linear Aspect of The Web

 I fixed that terrible user experience aspect of the Web (back in 1999) and it didn't hurt that this very process *coincidentally* happened to produce